papertrail/remote_syslog/README.md

 Use `prepend` to prepend a string to every log message before transmitting.
 The string is prepended to the log message body, as if it occurred at the start of every log file line.
+Include a trailing space if desired.

 Examples: